thephpleague/commonmark/README.md

 - [John MacFarlane][@jgm]
 - [All Contributors]

-This code is a port of the [CommonMark JS reference implementation][commonmark.js] which is written, maintained and copyrighted by [John MacFarlane].
+This code is partially based on the [CommonMark JS reference implementation][commonmark.js] which is written, maintained and copyrighted by [John MacFarlane].
 This project simply wouldn't exist without his work.

 ### Sponsors